Tibetan independence movement: Celebrity support, Freedom Concerts and public awareness

 The Milarepa Fund is an organisation which organises concerts to give publicity to the Tibetan independence movement.
 The fund was named after Milarepa, the revered 11th-century Tibetan yogi, who used music to enlighten people.
 It was originally established to disburse royalties from the Beastie Boys album Ill Communication in 1994, to benefit Tibetan monks who were sampled on two songs.
 The Milarepa Fund organizers also jointed the Beastie Boys as they headlined the 1994 Lollapalooza Tour.
 Inspired by this tour, they began to organise a concert to promote Tibetan independence, in the style of Live Aid.

 Organized in June 1996, the first concert (in San Francisco) opened with Icelandic singer Björk and featured acts such as Radiohead, The Smashing Pumpkins, Cibo Matto, Rage Against the Machine, Red Hot Chili Peppers, and De La Soul.
 The concerts continued for three more years, which helped to generate publicity for the Tibetan independence movement.
 It also reportedly led to the growth of Tibetan independence organisations such as Students for a Free Tibet and Free Tibet Campaign worldwide.

 Gorillaz, the virtual band have shown support through a TV spot showing animated frontman, 2D, meditating with fellow supporters outside of the Chinese embassy, followed by a brief message encouraging people to join the Free Tibet Campaign.
 In addition, during the holographic performances of "Clint Eastwood", 2D is wearing a shirt saying "FREE TIBET."

 During the 2008 Liège–Bastogne–Liège cycling race Australian rider Cadel Evans wore an undershirt with 'Free Tibet' printed on it, bringing attention to the movement months before the 2008 Summer Olympics, held in Beijing.

-In 2011, an Indian movie Rockstar depicted poster of 'Free Tibet' slogan in Sadda Haq song.
+In 2011, an Indian film Rockstar depicted poster of 'Free Tibet' slogan in Sadda Haq song.
 People waving the Free Tibet flag in the backdrop was shown in the song video.
-This triggered a dispute between Central Board of Film Certification and movie director Imtiaz Ali when the Board ordered Ali to blur the flag and Free Tibet slogan before the film hit the theatre, but the director refused to do it.
+This triggered a dispute between Central Board of Film Certification and film director Imtiaz Ali when the Board ordered Ali to blur the flag and Free Tibet slogan before the film hit the theatre, but the director refused to do it.
 However, Ali had to remove the sequence from the video to get the film's censor done.
-Deletion of the Tibetan flag from the video caused wide protests in Tibet, Dharamsala and Chennai.
+Deletion of the Tibetan flag from the video caused wide protests in Tibet, Dharamsala and other parts of India.
+The uncut version with flag was screened at Beijing International Film Festival in 2013.